mdeatecl/LensedSN124imagesLCs/README.md

 * gslsne_data.zip includes 300  simulated  lightcurves  of  1, 2, and 4  image  systems in g, r, i bands.
 Each file starts with a header listing the number of images n_image in the system.
-The lightcurve data are organized in columns:
+The lightcurve data are stored in columns:

 1st col - observation time